 Live Local Development Fund

-Thrive Economic Development (ThriveED) has announced the launch of the Live Local Development Fund (LLDF), an initiative aimed at promoting housing development and fostering vibrant communities across Greater Jefferson County.
+In August of 2023, Thrive Economic Development (ThriveED) launched the Live Local Development Fund (LLDF), an initiative aimed at promoting housing development and fostering vibrant communities across Greater Jefferson County.

 Developers interested in applying or learning more can complete the inquiry form linked below.